bxdn/python-lessons/problems.md

     - 'Hello'
     - '-3'
     - 'True'
-1. Resolve the expressions and identifying their type:
+1. Resolve the expressions and identify their type:
     - 1 + 3
     - 1 + 4.2
     - 4 / 2